Setting Up a Development Environment

 Closing thoughts

-This is a rapidly evolving project.
+This is an evolving project.
 Please feel free to open an issue or a discussion about any aspect of this project.